 manually or using CloudFormation before you enable your cost allocation tags.

 AWS offers tags so you can more easily track your resources.

 One type of tag is the user-defined cost allocation tag, which lets you label the cost and business categories that are most meaningful to your deployment.
 When you apply a user-defined cost allocation tag, you can better track how much you are spending on your resources and make more informed decisions on how to control your costs.

 You must activate your cost allocation tags in AWS before they will appear in Cost Explorer or any AWS cost allocation report.
-If you don’t activate these tags in AWS, CloudCheckr will reject your billing report and generate an error because it needs at least one user-defined cost allocation tag to process your billing file correctly.
+If you don’t activate these tags in AWS, CloudCheckr will reject your CUR and generate an error because it needs at least one user-defined cost allocation tag to process your CUR billing file correctly.

 For most companies and businesses operating in the cloud, using user-defined cost allocation tags is considered a best practice.